PACHAKUTlQ/ThreatCheck/README.md

 ## Installation

-Run `go build` under the root directory of the project.
+-  Run `go build` under the root directory of the project.

+-  Or directly run the compiled binaries in [Releases](https://github.com/PACHAKUTlQ/ThreatCheck/releases).